Social work internship jobs in Dayton, OH - 560 jobs

 A leader in research and collaborations that are advancing the field and positioning Cincinnati as a national leader in mental health care.

-Provide Social Work services on assigned unit but may also include providing Social Work Service on other inpatient units, the residential units, and the Adult Partial Hospitalization Program as needed.
+Will provide socialwork services on the assigned unit but may also include providing socialwork services on the other inpatient unit as needed.

-Conduct and prepare psychosocial assessments for patients receiving services at the LCOH.
-Through the assessment process, emotional, social, and environmental strengths and challenges will be identified and acknowledged, while addressing patient/family/responsible party needs related to diagnosis, illness, treatment, and/or life situation.
+Conducts and prepares psychosocial assessments for patients receiving services at LCOH.
+During the assessment process, SocialWork will identify and acknowledge emotional, social, and environmental strengths and challenges while addressing the needs of patients, families, and responsible parties relating to diagnosis, illness, treatment, and life situations.

-Participate in the LCOH clinical team which contributes to the formulation, development, and implementation of the patient's treatment plan utilizing appropriate social work interventions.
-Interventions may include, but are not limited to, crisis intervention, brief therapy, cognitive behavioral and dialectical behavioral principles relating to individual, family, and group therapy.
+Will participate in the LCOH clinical team which contributes to the formulation, development, and implementation of the patient's treatment plan utilizing appropriate socialwork interventions.
+Interventions may include crisis intervention, brief therapy, cognitive-behavioral, and dialectical-behavioral methods.

-Documentation in the Electronic Medical Record and paper chart.
-Documentation is timely, legible, concise, and pertinent and meets the profession's and department's documentation standards.
+Will document in the Electronic Medical Record and paper chart.
+Documentation is timely, legible, concise, and pertinent and meets the professions and department's documentation standards.
 Oral reporting is clear, concise, relevant, and timely.
-Perform all required data collection for the department accurately and within expected time frame.
+Perform all required data collection for the department accurately and within the expected time.

-Provide education to patients and families around issues related to the adaptation of the patient's illness and/or life situation.
+Will provide education to patients and families around issues related to the adaptation of the patient's illness and/or life situations.

-Maintain working knowledge of and collaborate with community agencies; participate in area activities related to health and social services while providing brief overviews to colleagues on clinical education attended.
+Will maintain a working knowledge of and collaborate with community agencies; and participate in area activities related to health and social services while providing brief overviews to colleagues on clinical education attended.

-Maintain licensure and pursue current information related to mental health and social work.
-Participate in continuing education opportunities to further enhance job related knowledge.
+Will maintain licensure and pursue current information related to mental health and socialwork.
+Participate in continuing education opportunities to further enhance job-related knowledge.

-Participates in department and LCOH quality improvement efforts and peer review standards are met.
+Will participate in department and LCOH quality improvement efforts and meet peer review standards.

-Meets competency skills for evaluations in area of practice.
+Will meet competency skills for evaluations in socialwork practice.

-Accepts students for field placement and participate in their learning experience
+Will accept students for field placement and participate in their learning experience.

 Position Qualifications: